-Licorice Root is the perfect addition to teas that are bitter, of which there are many.
+Licorice root is the perfect addition to teas that are bitter, of which there are many.
 It can also add natural sweetness to any tea.
-It is nice together with ashwagandha and tulsi.
+In fact, it is nice together with ashwagandha and tulsi.

 Before the holidays, I made a big batch of adaptogen teas featuring ashwagandha and tulsi.